Chief16/ECommerce-AngularJS/README.md

 # AngularJS Project

-This is an AngularJS project.
+This is an AngularJS ECommerce project.
 Follow the steps below to set it up and run it on your local machine.

 ## Prerequisites
 Make sure you have the following installed on your system: